rjur11/Spacestagram/README.md

 ## Future Goals

-- Fix bug that sometimes loads the next set of images at a different size than the previous three
 - Create an "on page load" screen that lets a user know when API rendering is taking a little longer than expected

 ## Created By: